zia2ia/Workout-Flask-Api/README.md

 The RESTful API is built using Flask and SQLite.
 The application ensures proper validation for data entries and includes features to enforce limits on workout repetitions and weight.

 ### Work in Progress
-This project is a work in progress, and features and improvements will continue to be added over time.
+This project is a work in progress, and as more testing is done features and improvements will continue to be added over time.

 ## Project Structure
 The project is organized with a Flask application that serves as the backend API.
 The data layer is handled by SQLAlchemy, which provides a powerful Object Relational Mapping (ORM) system, making it easy to interact with the SQLite database.
 The database stores workout entries with constraints to ensure data integrity.